11 Foods to Avoid Heart Pain Weight Gain Infographic

 Heart Health Benefits

-Bananas are super high in potassium, a necessary mineral that helps lower blood pressure and keep all of the body’s functions working properly.
+Bananas are high in potassium, a necessary mineral that helps lower blood pressure and keep the heart, and all the body’s functions, working properly.

 Weight Loss Benefits